Debugging and testing

 method on their TypeScript wrappers like so:

-Message body can be a simple string, or an object specifying fields of the Message type:
+The message body can be a simple string or an object specifying fields of the Message type:

-More often than not, it’s important to store results of such sends, because they contain events occurred, transactions made and external messages sent:
+More often than not, it’s important to store the results of such sends because they contain events that occurred, transactions made, and external messages sent:

 With that, we can easily filter or check certain transactions: